wp-plugins/canadian-nutrition-facts-label/readme.txt

 4. Include the shortcode [nutrition-label id=XXX] where you want a specific label to be displayed.
 Change id=XXX to the specific id number for your label.

-5. DEVELOPERS: When creating the label you can also specify the Page or Post you want the label to appear and include echo do_shortcode("[nutrition-label]"); in the template where you want the label.
+5. Developers: When creating the label you can also specify the Page or Post you want the label to appear and include echo do_shortcode("[nutrition-label]"); in the template where you want the label.

 == Frequently Asked Questions ==